What Do Sensory Issues Look Like?

 Sensory Issues: Hypersensitivity and Hyposensitivity

-Hypersensitivity is extreme sensitivity to certain stimuli, including light, sounds, textures, smells and even ones own body awareness.
+Hypersensitivity is extreme sensitivity to certain stimuli, including light, sounds, textures, smells and even one‘s own body awareness.
 Hyposensitivity is a lack of ability to sense stimuli, including light, sounds, textures, smells and body awareness.
 It is common for a person to be hypersensitive in some ways and hyposensitive in other areas.

 Possible Signs of Sensory Processing Disorder

-• Avoids strong or unpleasant odors.
+• Avoidance of strong or unpleasant odors.

-• Dislikes being touched or cuddled.
+• Avoidance of being touched or cuddled.

-• Unable to calm himself down
+• Inability to calm themselves down

-• Dislikes rinsing hair under running water.
+• Resistance to rinsing hair under running water.

-• Resists haircuts.
+• Distaste for haircuts.

-• Resists brushing teeth and/or toothpaste.
+• Resistance to brushing teeth and/or using toothpaste.

 Wrapped in his blanketBecause of his sensory difficulties, my son loves to wrap himself in his blanket.
 I think it's kind of cute, but more importantly, it seems to have a calming effect on him.

-• Excessively smells objects or people.
+• Desire to excessively smell objects or people.

-• Likes to wear tight-fitting clothing.
+• Desire to wear tight-fitting clothing.

-• Often has temper tantrums
+• Frequent temper tantrums

-• Aggressive
+• Aggression

-• Insensitive to pain
+• Insensitivity to pain

 • Difficulty completing school assignments without constant encouragement to stay on task

-• Often loses his place when reading
+• Tendency to lose their place when reading

 • Poor motor skills or tendency to be clumsy

-• Has a hard time making friends
+• Difficulty making friends

 • Difficulty with sleeping